wp-plugins/goabroad-hq/readme.txt

 == Changelog ==

+= 0.5.5 =
+* Updated the API Url to work with the new server setup.
 = 0.5.4 =
 * Fixed warning message when trying to query if the widget field is required or not.
 = 0.5.3 =